 The most widespread hosts are Linux/Unix and Windows.
 There is a huge amount of arguments on the web over which of these systems is the best for hosting.
 Well, our answer to this question would depend on what you do.
 All in all, both are fine, but Windows will cost you more.

 Linux additional software (Apache, Sendmail, APF Firewall, BIND, and more) is usually free (or low cost).
 Compared to the Windows hosts, the Linux servers are very hard to administer.
 All the operations are performed via remote shell access (like Dos).
-But despite the lack of convenient interfaces or necessary buttons to click, with a Linux hosting you will have much more control over your actual server as compared to a Windows hosting.
+But despite the lack of convenient interfaces or necessary buttons to click, with Linux hosting you will have much more control over your actual server as compared to Windows hosting.

 The Windows systems allow integration with Microsoft products and allow the websites to run Active Server Pages (computer scripts for dynamic website content) as well.
-The Microsoft servers give an access to the SQL database, which is one of the most powerful ones.
-Some of the available options include Advanced Server, 2003 Server and Windows 2000 Server.
-The Windows hosting is really great for newbies because of its simple user interface.
+Microsoft servers give access to the SQL database, which is one of the most powerful ones.
+Some of the available options include Advanced Server, 2003 Server, and Windows 2000 Server.
+Windows hosting is really great for newbies because of its simple user interface.
 The downside of the Windows hosts, as we already said, is their cost.
-In case you additionally need some applications such as remote admin programs, firewall, ASP Mail, ASP Encrypt, etc. – they will be available for extra cost.
+In case you additionally need some applications such as remote admin programs, firewall, ASP Mail, ASP Encrypt, etc. – they will be available for an extra cost.

-There are four types of paid web hosting: shared hosting, co-located hosting, unmanaged dedicated or managed dedicated hosting.
+There are four types of paid web hosting: shared hosting, co-located hosting, unmanaged dedicated, or managed dedicated hosting.
 Let’s see what each type means.

-Co-located Hosting includes buying a server space from the provider with further supplying to the host.
+Co-located Hosting includes buying server space from the provider with further supplying to the host.
 In that case, the provider is not responsible for the support and maintenance of your server.
 Some of the providers offer a maintenance contract for an additional payment, but most co-located hosts do not.
-High price that is supplemented with expenses on support services is the disadvantage of a co-located hosting.
+The high price that is supplemented with expenses on support services is the disadvantage of a co-located hosting.

 Unmanaged Hosting is very similar to the co-located one, but you lease a server from a host instead of buying it.
 Support and maintenance is often very limited here.

 Managed Dedicated Hosting is opposite to the shared one: you don’t share the server with other customers.
 You have full access to the server resources and have an opportunity to host more than one website on the server.
-Dedicated hosting will be an optimal solution for you, if your website requires much disc space and traffic.
+Dedicated hosting will be an optimal solution for you if your website requires much disc space and traffic.
 The host provides full support and maintenance, so the price for this kind of hosting is usually high.

 When choosing a hosting for your website, the most important factors you need to consider are:

 The host’s age is also important.
-If their business have been running for two years (or more), that means they have already fixed the bugs and the system runs smoothly.
+If their business has been running for two years (or more), that means they have already fixed the bugs and the system runs smoothly.
 You can find the company’s website age with the help of the WhoIs.net service by typing the domain name in the search box.
-You will get a basic info as to the host domain as well as the period of time when the host’s domain record was first created.
+You will get basic info as to the host domain as well as the period of time when the host’s domain record was first created.

 Ask the host you are going to deal with if they have a recovery plan in case of a disaster: storm damage, power outages and other happenings that may cause lengthy downtime problems.
 If you have several sites, we would advise you to use different hosts for them.
-Thus, in the case of one of the hosts is down, other your websites will be up and running.
+Thus, in the case of one of the hosts is down, other of your websites will be up and running.

-A responsive dedicated technical support is one of the most important aspects of a web hosting company.
+Responsive dedicated technical support is one of the most important aspects of a web hosting company.
 A host may offer support by phone, e-mail, live chat, via a ticket system or any combination of those methods.
 A customer-oriented host makes the best hosting option for all their clients.
 You will need the host with the tech support available 24-7, which will be able to easily resolve your issues without delay in the case of need.

 You can test their average responsive time by calling them several times in the day and night and see how long you have to wait to talk to an operator.
-An average admissible waiting time is about 30 minutes, but a good support usually responds much faster, very often without even keeping you on hold.
+An average admissible waiting time is about 30 minutes, but good support usually responds much faster, very often without even keeping you on hold.
 As to e-mail or live chat support, the response to a ticket or e-mail shouldn’t take more than a few hours.